Azure/ResourceModules/docs/wiki/The CI environment - Publishing.md

 > **Note:** The orchestration options described in the [solution creation](./Solution%20creation) section work differently well with the publishing locations we offer in CARML.
 To help you select the best location for your use case, we provide further information [here](./Solution%20creation#publish-location-considerations) section.

+ If you decide to use a public registry (Azure Container Registry) to host the CARML modules that can be accomplished by setting the `bicepRegistryPublic` environment variable found in the settings.yml file to `true`.
+This will turn on the anonymous access feature on the ACR turning it from a private registry to a public registry.
+Anonymous access on the ACR will allow others to call CARML modules from the ACR using the ACR's login server address along with the path to the moodule.
+Example : `br:carml.azurecr.io/bicep/modules/microsoft.storage.storageaccounts:latest`

 # How it works

 The publishing works as follows: